BishopFox/badPods/yaml/priv-only/README.md

 ## You can create a pod with only privileged: true

-If you only have `privileged=true`, you can still get RCE on the host, and ultimately cluster-admin, but the path is more tedious.
-The exploit below escapes the container and allows you to run one command at a time.
-From there, you can launch a reverse shell.
+If you only have `privileged=true`, you can eventually get an interactive shell on the node, but you start with non-interactive command execution as root and you'll have to upgrade it if you want interactive access.
+The privesc paths are the same as above.

 # Pod Creation